4 UNESCO sites and museum villages of Arbanassi, Bansko, Old Plovdiv, Kazanlak, Melnik.

 8 day: VELIKO TARNOVO – Ivanovo Rock Churches – Ruse – BUCHAREST/ SOFIA (200/400 km)

-Following breakfast, drive to Ruse, en route visiting Ivanovo Rock Churches (12th-14th century A.D.)
-Located 18 km south to Ruse, they were part of a mediaeval monastery of St. Archangel Michael.
+Following breakfast, drive to Ruse.
+En route visit Ivanovo Rock Churches (12th-14th century A.D.)
+UNESCO Site Located 18 km south to Ruse, they were part of a mediaeval monastery of St. Archangel Michael.
 High in the rocks, 40-50 m above the ground, natural caves were transformed into churches in the 12th century.
 The best preserved murals are in the Church of the Holy Mother (14 c).
-The original frescoes were made by artists from the Tarnovo School of painting and impress with the elegant figures and original colours, proof of exceptional artistic skills.
+The original frescoes were made by artists from the Tarnovo School of painting.
+Certainly, they impress with the elegant figures and original colours, proof of exceptional artistic skills.
 Walking sightseeing tour of Ruse follows, then drive back to Sofia (or proceed to Bucharest), where tour ends.